lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 6. 37x `Polluted Delta` ($$ 1.63\% $$)
 7. 37x `Force of Negation` ($$ 1.63\% $$)

 The reason why I opted for the uncommon number 7 for the top most common cards is that all of them are present in Delver-based (or historically Delver-derived) strategies.
-Given Delver-esque strategies continuously proving to be the top tier of decks, this list clearly indicates which cards might be worth considering sleeving in.
+Given Delver-esque variants continuously proving to be the top tier of decks, this list clearly indicates which cards might be worth considering sleeving in.

-The eight card is a non-Delver-esque one.
-It's `Ancient Tomb`, and with 37 copies it's tied with `Polluted Delta` and `Force of Negation` with $$ 1.63\% $$ presence.
+The eighth card was a non-Delver-esque one.
+It was `Ancient Tomb`, and with 37 copies it's tied with `Polluted Delta` and `Force of Negation` with $$ 1.63\% $$ presence.

 It's not really worth to talk about the _least_ frequently occurring card, since:

 1. the sample size (29 players) is very small
 2. every now and then someone will register a fringe deck that nobody else has ever seen, which would usually imply that a given obscure card would be seen as _the rarest one-of_

-#### There were only 2 <code>Null Rod</code>s in total
+#### There were only 2 `Null Rod`s in total

 Yeah.
 Just two.
 In Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) and Grzegorz Janczewski's [UB Tempo](Warsaw-Eternal-Challenge-Chapter-1/#ub-tempo--grzegorz-janczewski).